Let's talk about po-ly-ce-

 This technique also works when you accidentally cut into the surface of your model.
 If your cut is shallow and no plastic has been removed, simply drop a tiny amount of solvent into the gap and then smooth the plastic back down.
 If necessary a thin layer over the top will help to ensure that the plastic dries as though you’d never taken a blade to it.

-Use our banners after the first post or at the bottom of the page for up to 25% off RRP!
+Use our banners after the first post or at the bottom of the page for 22% off RRP, and 25% off pre-orders!